smartcontractkit/chainlink-fullstack/README.md

 ## Test

-When the test command is without a network specified it will run locally and perform only the unit tests:
+If the test command is executed without a specified network it will run locally and only perform the unit tests:

 ```bash
 yarn test:contracts
 ```

-Integration tests must be run on a public testnet that have Chainlink oracles responding:
+Integration tests must be run on a public testnet that has Chainlink oracles responding:

 ```bash
 yarn test:contracts --network kovan